-- · Repeat commands given by an instructor. - Recognize movements of the teacher as signals to initiate commands. - Practice differentiating pre-defined actions and event-driven ones.
+- Repeat commands given by an instructor. - Recognize movements of the teacher as signals to initiate commands. - Practice differentiating pre-defined actions and event-driven ones.

-Print or display the Event Controller.
+- Print or display the Event Controller.

-Print one assessment for each student.
+- Print one assessment for each student.

+- Make sure every student has a journal.